FahadKHAN-4/Image-Search/README.md

 # Image Search Using CNN and SIFT

+## Table of Content ##

+- 1 Introduction
+- 2 Convolutional Neural Network (CNN)
+- 3 Scale-Invariant Feature Transform (SIFT)
+- 4 Conclusion
+- 5 How to Run the Code

 ## 1 Introduction ##
 In the era of digital imagery, the ability to efficiently search and match specific instances within a vast database of images is a critical task with numerous applications.
 Instance search, also known as object retrieval or object recognition, involves identifying and retrieving images containing a specific object or instance of interest.
 This capability finds utility in various domains, including image retrieval, visual search engines, and augmented reality applications.